-The requirement to pass the Online Literacy and Numeracy Assessment (OLNA) in order to be eligible to achieve a Western Australian Certificate of Education (WACE) has highlighted the need for students to develop mathematical life skills.
-This course is designed to improve those skills while reinforcing their main mathematical coursework.
+The requirement to pass the Online Literacy and Numeracy Assessment (OLNA) to be eligible to achieve a Western Australian Certificate of Education (WACE), has highlighted the need for students to develop mathematical skills needed for the workforce.
+This course is designed to improve those skills while supporting their main mathematical coursework.
 As part of the support offered, Extra Numeracy students will receive explicit instruction to build on their fundamental mathematical skills (both with and without a calculator), reinforce areas of need from the Year 8 Mathematics curriculum, strengthen their understanding of the Year 9 Mathematics, including NAPLAN 9 and consolidate numeracy skills required for future employment.